 Try to do each one on separate days.
 For example, I’ll put together my meal plan on Thursday, grocery shop on Friday or Saturday, and then meal prep on Sunday morning.

 Did I forget to take something out of the freezer?
 Was I not in the mood for it?
 Did I screw up my schedule?
-What stopped me from eating my delicious meal prep recipes?
+What stopped me from eating the recipes?

 Then I just make changes for the following week.